---

 - On child **revert** or **exceptional halt**, all state gas consumed by the child, both from the reservoir and any that spilled into `gas_left`, is restored to the parent's reservoir.
 On child **exceptional halt**, only `gas_left` is consumed (zeroed).
 State gas is fully preserved on failure because state changes are reverted, so no state was actually grown.

 - **Note**: State gas that originally spilled from the reservoir into `gas_left` is restored as reservoir gas, not as `gas_left`.
-A child frame that performs cold SSTOREs drawing from `gas_left` (because the reservoir was exhausted) and then reverts will return that gas to the parent's reservoir, where it can only be used for future state operations — not for regular execution.
+A child frame that performs cold SSTOREs drawing from `gas_left` (because the reservoir was exhausted) and then reverts will return that gas to the parent's reservoir, where it can only be used for future state operations — not for execution gas.
 This is a known consequence of the EIP-8037 design that avoids tracking the original source of state gas charges per frame.
 The effect is bounded: it can only convert `gas_left` that was spent on state operations into reservoir gas, and only on child failure paths.

 ## Transaction Gas Used